cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview.md

 ####4.4.3 Power Filtering####
 I've also read that the ESP8266 is power hungry with potential high current draws plus is sensitive to power flucuations which can cause resets or other problems.
 Additionally, the analog thermisters and ADC are easily impacted by noise.

 To mitigate this, I've chosen to add a "power input filtering subcircuit" that I came across [here] (http://playground.arduino.cc/ComponentLib/Thermistor4) which consists of an axial inductor in series with a small resistor followed two capacitors in parallel.
 This [Lowpass RLC Filter] (https://en.wikipedia.org/wiki/RLC_circuit) configuration is intended to filter out high frequency noise and stabilise voltage fluccation.
-Basically the inductor blocks AC and the two capacitors short higher frequency to ground.
+Basically the inductor blocks AC and the two capacitors shunt higher frequency noise to ground.
 One Arduino forum member suggests the very small 1-10 ohm resistor (RP) in the RLP filter is unnecessary as the inductor choke has enough resistance on its own.  **To Do: measure inductor resistance on DMM**

 Given the stepdown LDO regulator already has smoothing capacitors built into the modules, this level of filtering is probably overkill.